 One of those is Domain 12, which is slated to be the newest and tallest office tower within the Domain mixed-use project in North Austin.
 Dallas-based Tier Reit officials said the company decided to move forward on the 17-story building based on “a substantial prospective tenant pipeline in excess of 1.3 million square feet, including letters of intent for 170,000 square feet.”

 Tier Reit said its adjacent Domain 9 and Domain 10 sites are fully designed and permitted to accommodate an additional 630,000 square feet of office space.

 Also at the Domain, Stonelake Capital Partners is underway with Domain Place, a five-story office building that will have 41,000 square feet of space, said Will Jenkins, director in Stonelake’s Austin office.
 The building is 20 percent pre-leased, and will be Stonelake’s new Austin office location.

 In addition, Stonelake Capital Partners and HPI Real Estate Services & Investments plan to break ground in the summer of 2019 on two more buildings at the Domain: Domain Tower II, an 18-story building that will have about 325,000 square feet of space, and Domain Tower III, a 24-story building with about 305,000 square feet of space, Jenkins said.

-Elsewhere in the market, “East Austin has seen several significant office leases signed for technology and software companies including car2go and Zebra Insurance, and there are several companies currently in lease negotiations for big blocks of space greater than 30,000 square feet,” said Jason Steinberg, brokerage principal in Austin with ECR, a commercial real estate services firm.
+Elsewhere in the market, “East Austin has seen several significant office leases signed for technology and software companies including car2go and The Zebra, and there are several companies currently in lease negotiations for big blocks of space greater than 30,000 square feet,” said Jason Steinberg, brokerage principal in Austin with ECR, a commercial real estate services firm.